shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ## ServiceNow/AAP Integration Instructions using Ansible Spoke

 This walkthrough assumes you have an Integration Hub Standard/Professional subscription and Ansible spoke activated.
-It also assumes you have the ability to reach your automation controller from ServiceNow (a mid-server can be utilized).
+It also assumes you have the ability to reach your automation controller from ServiceNow (a mid-server can be utilized but only basic Auth will work).
 For this example, I will be utilizing an already existing Ansible Automation Platform (AAP) workflow that patches all of my Red Hat Enterprise Linux Servers and updates a ServiceNow Catalog Request.
-I will also be using Ansible Automation Platform 2.2 but this integration will work in Ansible Automation Platform 1.2 and 2.1 as well.
+I will also be using Ansible Automation Platform 2.2 but this integration will work in Ansible Automation Platform 1.2 and any version of 2.x as well.
 Ansible spoke leverages the ServiceNow Flow Designer which can be easier to use when leveraging variables and building out the API Rest message.

+## Notes
+- ServiceNow MID Servers do not support OAuth, you must use basic authentication.
+Skip steps 1-3 and replace steps 6 and 7 with https://docs.servicenow.com/bundle/tokyo-application-development/page/administer/integrationhub-store-spokes/task/setup-ansible.html#setup-ansiblespk-basic

 ### Preparing AAP